yhy0519/Machine_learning_of_R/README.md

 # Machine_learning_of_R

-I made this for studying of machine learning
+I made this for studying machine learning of R